High School Sports: Tuesday's highlights

 GIRLS BASKETBALL

-• Sacia Vanderpool scored 20 points to lead Byron past Century 58-46.
+• Schaeffer Academy got a balanced scoring effort and slipped past Lanesboro 60-58 in Southeast Conference girls basketball Tuesday.
+Kaitlyn Meincke had 11 points with three 3-pointers, Elizabeth Amundson had 10 points, Elizabeth Carter had nine points (three 3-pointers) and Julianne Waggie had nine points.
+The Lions finished with 11 3-pointers as a team.

-• Maia Peterson poured in 16 points, and Lily Welch chipped in 12 to help Stewartville edge Triton 62-55.
-Kendra Petersohn scored a game-high 23 points for Triton.
+• Ellie Buchholtz poured in 27 points while Samantha Wernimont chipped in 14 to help Kingsland cruise past LeRoy-Ostrander 67-26.

-• Kyli Nelson hit four 3-pointers and scored 17 points as Red Wing rolled past Winona 75-38.
-Emma Zeller had 13 points for Winona.
+• Kyli Nelson drained six 3-pointers and scored 20 points and grabbed five rebounds in Red Wing’s 76-59 win over Mankato West.
+Abi Deming had 13 points and five rebounds.

-• Annie Lash scored 12 points, and Annie Orvis chipped in nine points, but it wasn’t enough as Houston pulled away from Schaeffer Academy in the second half for a 70-40 win.
-Emma Geitwitz poured in a ridiculous 34 points.
+• Dover-Eyota grabbed a 49-9 halftime lead over Rushford-Peterson and rolled to a 74-26 win.
+Makenzie Mentlick scored 16 points for D-E and Emili Tebay had 13.

-• Emilee Buringa scored 17 points, as St. Charles blitzed Rushford-Peterson 50-25.
-Triniti Gbala got in on the fun with 10 points, and Makadyn Gust poured in eight in the big win.
-Ellie Dahl had a team-high six points for Rushford-Peterson.
+• Macy Holtz stayed hot, scoring 26 points in guiding Plainview-Elgin-Millville to a 58-42 win over Fillmore Central.
+Kandace Sikkink had 22 points for Fillmore Central.

 • • •